Kit ideas for PNW tri geeks

 Premium tubeless sealant

-Seals faster and in larger holes than most sealants — the Endurance formula stays liquid longer, which matters on a warm race day.
+Seals faster and in larger holes than most sealants.
+The Endurance formula stays liquid longer, which matters on a warm race day.
 Noticeably better performance at the cost of a few extra dollars per bottle.

 Dynaplug